mbernste/mbernste.github.io/_posts/2022-06-11-linear_independence.md

 There are two ways I think about linear independence: in terms of information content and in terms of [intrinsic dimensionality](https://mbernste.github.io/posts/intrinsic_dimensionality/).
 Let me explain.

-First, if a set of vectors is linearly dependent, then in a sense there is "reduntant information" within the vectors.
-What do we mean by redundant?
-By removing a vector from a linearly dependent set of vectors, the span of the set of vectors will remain the same!
+First, if a set of vectors is linearly dependent, then in a sense there is "reduntant information" within these vectors.
+What do I mean by "redundant information"?
+In a linear dependent set, there exists a vector in that set for which if we removed that vector, the span of the set would remain the same!
 On the other hand, for a linearly independent set of vectors, each vector is vital for defining the span of the set's vectors.
-If you remove even one vector, the span of the vectors will change (in fact, it will become smaller)!
+If you remove even one vector, the span of the vectors will change (it will become smaller)!

-At a more geometric level of thinking, a set of $n$ linearly independent vectors $S := \{ \boldsymbol{x}_1, \dots, \boldsymbol{x}_n \}$ spans a space with an [intrinsic dimensionality](https://mbernste.github.io/posts/intrinsic_dimensionality/) of $n$ because in order to specify any vector $\boldsymbol{v}$ in the span of these vectors, one must specify the coefficients $c_1, \dots, c_n$ to construct $\boldsymbol{v}$ from the vectors in $S$.
+One can also think about the concept of linear dependence/indepence in terms of [intrinsic dimensionality](https://mbernste.github.io/posts/intrinsic_dimensionality/) .
+That is, a set of $n$ linearly independent vectors $S := \{ \boldsymbol{x}_1, \dots, \boldsymbol{x}_n \}$ spans a space with an [intrinsic dimensionality](https://mbernste.github.io/posts/intrinsic_dimensionality/) of $n$ because in order to specify any vector $\boldsymbol{v}$ in the span of these vectors, one must specify the coefficients $c_1, \dots, c_n$ to construct $\boldsymbol{v}$ from the vectors in $S$.
 That is,

 $$\boldsymbol{v} = c_1\boldsymbol{x}_1 + \dots + c_n\boldsymbol{x}_n$$